 Human faces were totally shaved and round.
 They wore long Zand turbans, fur hats, or small tight non-rimmed hats with a few strings of hairs uncovered.
 Men were usually dressed in long tight cloaks, tight bands around their waists, and long sleeves.
 Bodies were short and shoulder broad.

 There were two styles of lacquer painting in Iran that helped the transition from Zand to Qajar school:

 - Fundamental Zand style of portraying the two first Qajar kings, Agha Mohammad Khan and Fath Ali Shah; and,

 - A special composition consisting of grouping people and pictorial elements in describing themes like “A Holy family and St. Peter” or “Sheikh of San’an and the Christian girl”.

-After a while, three movements made their ways toward defining certain styles for some prolonged periods of time until the end of Qajar period, but about the end of Qajar dynasty, the dominant style of Iranian artists’ lacquer painting was basically decorative, combined and impressionistic.
+After a while, three movements made their way toward defining certain styles for some prolonged periods of time until the end of the Qajar period, but about the end of the Qajar dynasty, the dominant style of Iranian artists’ lacquer painting was basically decorative, combined, and impressionistic.

 European Influence on Iranian Painting

 Unfortunately, despite a large number of artists, schools, and personal styles, the under-lacquer paintings of this period could be characterized by the inappropriate and illogic combination of general western culture and traditional Iranian themes.
 Usually, the varied themes were the ones like “love affairs of Braham the Gur and Azadeh”, “Virgin Mary and baby Jesus”, “The Day of Judgment”, the portraits of dervishes and Sufis as well as Imams, etc.